nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

 In our example, to keep it more straightfoward, we have created one policy with the relevant permissions required for all the Lambdas to execute the various functions.
 You could in theory have a different policy for each Lambda which would be better for the least privilege principle.

 1. A sample policy is located here: [IAM Policy](iam_policy_examples/s3_transcribe_policy.json).
 You will need to create a similar policy in your account and update the SAM file Lambdas to use your policy.

+## Optional Build and Deploy the Application Manually

+Sometimes it is helpful to try and deploy the application manually.
+That way you can see how it is meant to be

 ## 6. Set up the CodeBuild Project